modernish/modernish/README.md

                    is -L blockspecial, is charspecial, is -L charspecial: same pattern, you figure it out :) is onterminal: test if file descriptor is associated with a terminal

+### Two-argument file tests ###
+All of these resolve symlinks before testing.

+    is newer:      test if file 1 is newer than file 2 (or if file 1 exists, but file 2 doesn't)
+    is older:      test if file 1 is older than file 2 (or if file 1 doesn't exist, but file 2 does)
+    is samefile:   test if file 1 and file 2 are the same file after resolving symlinks and hardlinks

 ### File permission tests ###
 These use a more straightforward logic than `[` and `[[`.